X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: X-ray absorption in Thomson thin media

-For this simple case, there are two options:\\ (i) The ionizing radiation cannot fully ionize a significant fraction of the oxygen atoms at $r_\text{in}$, i.e., $1-\yi \ll 1$, where $\yi \equiv y(r_\text{in})$.
+For this simple case, there are two options \taya{for the ionization state at the illuminated side of the matter}:\\ (i) The ionizing radiation cannot fully ionize a significant fraction of the oxygen atoms at $r_\text{in}$, i.e., $1-\yi \ll 1$, where $\yi \equiv y(r_\text{in})$.
 In this case, above $\sim 1\rm~ keV$, the neutral cross-section is a good approximation for the absorption cross-section at the illuminated side of the slab, while further in, the ionization level is even lower.
 Thus, regardless of the column density, the absorption cross-section is approximately $\sigma_{O7\to 8}$, and $\tabs\simeq \fo\Sigma\sigma_{O7\to 8}$.
-Note that below 1 keV, the lower ionization states of oxygen may shape the absorption, and their ionization state is not specified in this calculation. (ii) At the illuminated side of the slab, a non-negligible fraction of the oxygen is fully ionized: i.e., $1-\yi \sim 1$.
-In this case, the ionization will remain as in the illuminated side over a column density of $\Delta\Sigma\sim \frac{1}{\yi\fo\sigma_{O7\to 8}}$, and we have three scenarios (demonstrated in Figure \ref{fig:ion_frac}). (a) If $ \yi\fo\Sigma\sigma_{O7\to 8} \ll 1$, then the ionizing X-ray photons are not absorbed significantly during their propagation, $y(r) \approx \yi$, so $\tabs \ll 1$ at all frequencies and locations in the slab, so there will be no significant absorption (example at the upper panel of Figure \ref{fig:ion_frac}). (b) If $\yi \fo\Sigma\sigma_{O7\to 8} \gg 1$, the column density is high enough for the ionization degree, $y$, to decrease significantly within the slab, so for a significant fraction of the column density $1-y \ll 1$, ionizing photons are absorbed and the neutral cross-section becomes a good approximation (lower panel in Figure \ref{fig:ion_frac}). (c) The last option is that $\yi\fo\Sigma\sigma_{O7\to 8} \sim 1$, in which case detailed modeling of the ionization is required to find the X-ray absorption (middle panel in Figure \ref{fig:ion_frac}).
+Note that below 1 keV, the lower ionization states of oxygen may shape the absorption, and their ionization states are not specified in this calculation. (ii) At the illuminated side of the slab, a non-negligible fraction of the oxygen is fully ionized: i.e., $1-\yi \sim 1$.
+In this case, the ionization will remain as in the illuminated side over a column density of $\Delta\Sigma\sim \frac{1}{\yi\fo\sigma_{O7\to 8}}$, and we have three scenarios (demonstrated in figure \ref{fig:ion_frac}). (a) If $ \yi\fo\Sigma\sigma_{O7\to 8} \ll 1$, then the ionizing X-ray photons are not absorbed significantly during their propagation, $y(r) \approx \yi$, so $\tabs \ll 1$ at all frequencies and locations in the slab, resulting in no significant absorption (example at the upper panel of figure \ref{fig:ion_frac}). (b) If $\yi \fo\Sigma\sigma_{O7\to 8} \gg 1$, the column density is high enough for the ionization degree, $y$, to decrease significantly within the slab, so for a significant fraction of the column density $1-y \ll 1$, ionizing photons are absorbed and the neutral cross-section becomes a good approximation (lower panel in figure \ref{fig:ion_frac}). (c) The last option is that $\yi\fo\Sigma\sigma_{O7\to 8} \sim 1$, in which case detailed modeling of the ionization is required to find the X-ray absorption (middle panel in figure \ref{fig:ion_frac}).

+Next, we derive the ionization state at the illuminated side of the slab, $\yi$.
+Assuming that the oxygen is composed only of $O^{7+}$ and $O^{8+}$, the equation for ionization-recombination equilibrium is given by: